alexmerren/Card_Game/README.md

 # Card Game
-This is a card game application created for the ECM2414 pair programming assignment
+This is a card game application created for the __ECM2414 pair programming assignment__.
+This assignment recieved an 83/100.

 ## Contents